I.T. (film)

 I.T. is a 2016 thriller film directed by John Moore and written by Dan Kay and William Wisher.
-It stars Pierce Brosnan, James Frecheville, Anna Friel, Stefanie Scott, and Michael Nyqvist and was produced by David T. Friendly and Beau St. Clair, who was Brosnan's producing partner at the production company Irish DreamTime before her death.
+It stars Pierce Brosnan, James Frecheville, Anna Friel, Stefanie Scott, and Michael Nyqvist and revolves around the aviation tycoon and his family who are stalked by I.T. consultant using the technology in retaliation for firing him.
+It was produced by David T. Friendly and Beau St. Clair, who was Brosnan's producing partner at the production company Irish DreamTime before her death.
 The film was released in theaters and via video on demand in the United States on September 23, 2016, by RLJ Entertainment.

 Plot

-Mike Regan is a self-made aviation tycoon who lives in a state-of-the-art smart house full of modern technology with his wife Rose and 17-year-old daughter Kaitlyn.
-Mike's company is developing an app called "Omni Jet" which will increase business while the company raises much-needed financial capital with a stock offering.
-However, it requires U.S. Securities and Exchange Commission (SEC) approval.

-At the company, Mike meets Ed Porter, a 28-year-old information technology (I.T.) consultant and calls him to fix his home's Wi-Fi signal, which his daughter complains is slow.
-The password is revealed here to be "ReganHouse1" which lacks Password strength, an indicator of Regan's lack of security.
-Porter also upgrades the Global Positioning System (GPS) in Mike's car and claims that he also worked at the National Security Agency (NSA) and had taken part in a military exercise in Kandahar.
+Mike Regan is an aviation tycoon who lives in a state-of-the-art smart house full of modern technology with his wife Rose and 17-year-old daughter Kaitlyn.
+His company, Regan Aviation, is developing an app called "Omni Jet" which will increase business while the company raises much-needed financial capital with a stock offering.
+However, it requires Securities and Exchange Commission (SEC) approval.
+Mike meets Ed Porter, a 28-year-old information technology consultant and calls him to fix his home's poor Wi-Fi signal.
+While Porter also upgrades the GPS in Mike's car, he tells that he also worked at the National Security Agency (NSA) and had taken part in a military exercise in Kandahar.

-Porter meets Kaitlyn and starts a relationship with her through social media, but Mike fires him after Kaitlyn invites Porter into the house; this ends his promising career at the company.
-Devastated, Porter begins to remotely access Mike's private data and his house as he covertly monitors them through the security cameras and devices all over the smart house.
-He also spies on Kaitlyn and secretly records her masturbating in the shower.

-Porter sends fake emails to Mike's clients and the SEC, threatening the company's survival.
-He also takes full control of the house's technology, which leaves the family terrified.
-He uses a spoof email to send Rose fake mammogram results, saying that she tested positive for breast cancer.
-Rose is extremely distressed, but her test results were actually negative according to her attending physician.
-After Mike becomes aware that Porter has done this, he attacks Porter and threatens to kill him if he does not stay away from his family.
+Porter meets Kaitlyn and starts a relationship with her through social media, but Mike disapproves Porter's advantage to Kaitlyn.
+When Kaitlyn invites Porter into the house, Mike fires Porter when he eventually discovers their relationship; this ends his promising career at the company.
+Devastated, Porter begins to stalk Mike's family by taking full control of their smart house, CCTV cameras and private credentials.
+To make matters worse, Porter sends fake emails to Mike's clients and the SEC – threatening the company's survival, spies and records Kaitlyn masturbating in the shower, and using an email spoofing to send Rose fake mammogram results, saying that she tested positive for breast cancer.
+Rose is extremely distressed until her attending physician test confirms that she is actually tested negative.
+Realising Porter has done this, Mike attacks and threatens to kill him if he does not stay away from his family.